justinmc/meteorplate/README.md

     </tr>
 </table>

-This is a fork from my old project (https://github.com/justinmc/meteor-backbone-boilerplate)[Meteor Backbone Boilerplate].
+This is a fork from my old project (https://github.com/justinmc/meteor-boilerplate)[Meteor Boilerplate].

 This project aims to create a starting point for Meteor projects that want to use a routing system.
 Iron Router is used to swap page templates in and out of a container div.
 Everything works reactively with Meteor's data binding.